YosriZaghouani21/EC2-instances-using-Terraform/README.md

 ## Pre-requisites
 Make sure you have the following pre-requisites installed before proceeding:

-1. Install AWS CLI first on your MAC or your EC2 instance.
+1. Install AWS CLI first on your OS or your EC2 instance.
 2. Create a new access key if you don't have one.
 Download the keys to your local machine.
    - Login to AWS console, click on your username, and go to My security credentials.
    - Continue to security credentials, click on access keys.

 ## Setup AWS Configuration

-Run the following command in MacOS/EC2 where you have installed Terraform:
+Run the following command in OS/EC2 where you have installed Terraform:

 aws configure